Sound limiters and function bands - what you need to know

 At venues with a noise limiter, the function band or DJ is normally made to plug in to designated power sockets, linked to a sound monitoring device on the wall.
 Most models of limiter have a display which flashes red when the noise limit is tripped - and after a few seconds, it cuts the power to the band or disco.

 This also turns off the band’s stage lighting, plunging your party into a sudden, silent darkness.
 When this happens, a musician or staff member needs to reset the power, leading to a delay of around 30 seconds during which the band cannot perform.

 You might have already realised one of the ironies of a noise limiter: it can't cut the power to acoustic instruments, even though it might have been those instruments that tripped the noise limit in the first place.

 There are three totally acoustic instruments at a Down for the Count performance - the drums, the horns (trumpets and saxophones), and the audience.
 Bizarrely, I've heard many stories about the audience being the thing that trips a noise limiter.

 Are you beginning to see why they are nuisance yet?!

-Performing live music or providing a disco at a venue with a noise limiter is challenging.
+Performing live music or providing a disco at a venue with a noise limiter can be challenging.
 Most noise limiters are properly installed, with a reasonable noise limit; when this happens we can get on with the job, and it may be harder than usual, but with any luck the audience won't know anything about it.

 Will a sound limiter affect Down for the Count's performance at my event?